data-contracts, data-quality, schema-management, data-governance, streaming-pipelines

 Schema Definition

 The foundation is a machine-readable schema.
 For streaming systems, this typically means Avro, Protobuf, or JSON Schema.
+For a detailed comparison of these formats, see Avro vs Protobuf vs JSON Schema.
 These formats support:

 • Primitive types (string, integer, boolean, etc.)